-The GCP's City Access project has developed proposals for significantly improving the bus network, investing further in walking, and cycling provision alongside exploring options to create space for sustainable transport and a funding mechanism for improvements.
+The GCP's City Access project has developed proposals for significantly improving the bus network, investing further in active travel provision alongside exploring options to create space for sustainable transport and a funding mechanism for improvements.
+The Making Connections consultation explored these issues through its proposals which were consulted upon in 2021 and 2022, seeking feedback on proposed bus improvements as well as options for introducing charges for driving and/or parking in Cambridge.
+This built on previous public engagement through 'Choices for Better Journeys' and the Greater Cambridge Citizens' Assembly. and a funding mechanism for improvements.
 The Making Connections consultation explored these issues in autumn 2021, including seeking feedback on a new bus network as well as options for introducing charges for driving and/or parking in Cambridge.
 This built on previous public engagement through 'Choices for Better Journeys' and the Greater Cambridge Citizens' Assembly.

-Further work is now being undertaken to develop a package of proposals to improve public transport, walking and cycling, together with a scheme to reduce congestion and pollution and raise money to invest in sustainable transport improvements.
-Shaped by the feedback from that process, a proposal for a package of bus and active travel improvements, funded by a Sustainable Travel Zone within which drivers will pay a charge, has been out to consultation during Autumn 2022.
+Shaped by the feedback from both consultations, the GCP Board considered proposals for a package of bus and active travel improvements, funded by a Sustainable Travel Zone within which drivers would pay a charge.
+The Board agreed not to take forward those proposals in September 2023 because of a lack of political consensus at that time.
+Shaped by the feedback from that process, a proposal for a package of bus and active travel improvements, funded by a Sustainable Travel Zone within which drivers would pay a charge, has been out to consultation during autumn 2022.
 The GCP's Executive Board will review the responses to the consultation and make recommendations about the way forward during 2023.
-The implementation of any future charging scheme would be a decision for Cambridgeshire County Council as the highways authority.
-If there were to be a decision to proceed, bus network improvements and fare reductions could start to be implemented, front funded by the city deal funds, from as early as the end of 2023.
+The implementation of any future charging scheme would be a decision for CCC as the Highway Authority.
+If there were to be a decision to proceed, bus network improvements and fare reductions could start to be implemented, front funded by the City Deal funds, from as early as the end of 2023.

-Alongside this, work is continuing on developing a revised network hierarchy for Cambridge that prioritises sustainable transport and active travel modes.
-With a mechanism that raises funds to provide better bus services and reduces traffic volumes in the city, bold physical measures can be introduced as a complementary measure to prioritising prioritise people over the private car and to provide a framework on the basis of which to decide the best use of public space liberated by a reduced number of cars.
-Physical measures could include bus lanes, cycle lanes and wider footways, modal filters that only allow buses, cyclists, and pedestrians through and more pedestrianised areas.
+Alongside this, Work is continuing on developing a revised network hierarchy for Cambridge that prioritises sustainable transport and active travel modes.
+With a mechanism that raises funds to provide better bus services and reduces traffic volumes in the city, bold physical measures can be introduced as a complementary measure to prioritise people over the private car and to provide a framework on the basis of which to decide the best use of public space.
+Physical measures could include bus lanes, cycle lanes and wider footways, modal filters to allow for an environment attractive and conductive for buses, cyclists, and pedestrians.

 In addition, further controls on parking will be introduced across the Greater Cambridge area.
 This includes the delivery of civil parking enforcement in South Cambridgeshire, as well as delivering area parking schemes within Cambridge, including residents' parking schemes.
-Following a decision on Making Connections, and Integrated Parking Strategy will set out how on and off-street parking can be more effectively managed to encourage greater use of sustainable transport options, including Park and Ride.
+Following a decision on Making Connections, An Integrated Parking Strategy will set out how on and off-street parking can be more effectively managed to encourage greater use of sustainable transport options.